lumen-oss/lumen-oss.github.io/docs/tutorial/03-creating-a-project.md

 Project location: /home/vhyrro/my-lua-project
 ```

-We're now ready to write some meaningful code in the next chapter!
+We're almost ready to write some meaningful code in the next chapter!